Where Are Your Supply Chain's Hidden Costs?

 Purchase price reductions can be worked by negotiating with suppliers, aggregating demand and working with quality teams to reduce the total cost of ownership.

 Freight and logistics costs can also be negotiated and sent out for a quote.

 Supply chain pros will even work with your customers to level load orders and optimize demand planning.

 Where would the Continental Army have been without General Washington and where would your supply chain be without the right seasoned pro at its helm?

 One final area your supply chain pro can work on – your cash flow.

 What payment terms do you have with your suppliers?
 And what payment terms do your customers have with you?

-Those cash-to-cash metrics are also an area supply chain can impact your bottom line.
+Those cash-to-cash metrics is also an area a supply chain can impact your bottom line.

-Optimized supply chain is getting your customers what they want, when they want it – and paying as little money accomplishing that as possible.
+An optimized supply chain is getting your customers what they want when they want it—and paying as little money accomplishing that as possible.
 Hidden costs can be lurking in throughout your supply chain but a strategic supply chain team can bring your separate colonies together and form a more perfect union (supply chain optimization and financial success).